majidkhorsandi/infoLogger/README.md

 - Start monitor.js by running : node monitor.js

 Notes:
-- So far only works on Mac os and Linux.
+- So far only tested on Mac OS Darwin and Linux Ubuntu 14.04.